The Kel Tec RDB is an interesting rifle and is one of the most interesting guns in Kel-Tec’s lineup of guns.

 I don’t have any experience yet with the Steyr AUG.
 I’ll be sure to try to edit this article if that experience changes.

-I didn’t really know what to expect.
-I just always was like, “Ah, I don’t really like brass ejecting near my face,” so I stayed away from bullpups.
+I didn’t know what to expect.
+I always said, “Ah, I don’t really like brass ejecting near my face,” so I stayed away from bullpups.
 The downward ejection changed all that.

-The RDB is actually really smooth.
+The RDB is smooth.
 This is the 20.5″ barrel and I haven’t shot the 17″ model, so I don’t know how that one performs, but this one is very smooth.

 It’s not extremely loud, and it’s flat shooting.
 It’s very easy to control because the center of the rifle with your grip.